Aklil/angular-chartnew.js/README.md

 A simple AngularJS 1.x directive for ChartNewjs

 ## Installation
- - via bower
-`bower install angular-chartnew.js`
+ - via bower : which also installs dependency automatically `bower install angular-chartnew.js`
- - include angularjs, chartnewjs and angular-chartnew.js in dist folder in your application
+ - or just include angularjs, chartnewjs and angular-chartnew.js in dist folder in your application

 ##Usage